aidan46/orderbook-rs/README.md

-# orderbook-rs
+# Orderbook-rs
-An orderbook library
+A blazingly fast orderbook library written in Rust